amdp/cooperacynuxt/LearningDocs.md

- to develop as it has no MYSQL call but goes to the server to send an email so vue works in pages and components be aware that in nuxt some stuff
+ to develop as it has no MYSQL call but goes to the server to send an email

- DOES NOT WORK in components
+if you log in,
+you see YOUR projects
-like do you guys remember the
+you guys will have the
-async fetch function?
-that DOES NOT WORK in components so what are components and pages? pages are pages components are part of pages that you can reuse in any page pretty simple so in cooperacy we have projects in the home page you see them if you log in, you see YOUR projects you guys will have the